Article

 Brokers are strongly encouraged to establish an agency relationship with their represented party.
 The New York State Agency Disclosure Form and Compensation Agreements are essential tools for documenting these relationships.

-As a listing broker, you may ask the tenant broker if she has a representation agreement with her tenant-client, but you may not require that it be produced.
+As a listing broker, you may ask the tenant broker if she has a representation agreement with her tenant-client, but you may not require that it be produced and cannot refuse to arrange a showing appointment for anyone without a representation agreement.
 A tenant broker without a representation agreement with the tenant-client risks not being compensated.
+(Rev 8/25)

 Disclosure of Fees